GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Discussion3.
 Matthew 5:18 says, “For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.”
 We just saw how God kept His words and promises through the miracle of the virgin birth.
 How have you experienced the faithfulness of God in your own life through promises kept by the Lord?

 3. The final question considered for this section regarding the genealogy of Jesus is why Jesus was sent at a certain time (about 2,000 years ago) instead of any other time?
-To that Paul says, “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law . . .”
-(Gal.
+To that Paul says, “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law…” (Gal.
 4:4).
 What constitutes “the fullness of time”?
 That is to ask, “Why was Jesus sent to earth at that particular time instead of some other moments in history?”
 a.
 It can be argued that—in view of the importance of messianic prophecies to verify the identity of those who claim to be the Messiah—the sending of Jesus to earth has to wait until the last messianic prophecy is given.